sensei-hacker/inavwiki/Lightweight-Telemetry-(LTM).md

 LTM telemetry can be read by [Ghettostation](https://github.com/KipK/Ghettostation),  [LTM Telemetry OLED ](https://github.com/sppnk/LTM-Telemetry-OLED) , [EZGUI](http://ez-gui.com/) , [MwpTools](https://github.com/stronnag/mwptools) and others.

 LTM can provide good telemetry down to 2400 (5Hz attitude updates).
 Due to restrictions in iNav 1.2 and earlier, 9600 is the lowest baud rate supported, which gives 10Hz attitude and 5Hz GPS data.
+More recently (iNav 1.7.0), LTM is available from 1200 baud and higher; the data transmission frequency is automatically determined from the baud rate, but can be overridden by the user where the baud rate can support the required update frequency.
+See the  [iNav Telemetry documentation](https://github.com/iNavFlight/inav/blob/master/docs/Telemetry.md#lighttelemetry-ltm) for CLI settings.

 The function consists of a single ASCII character, described below.
 Data is binary, little endian.
 The checksum is an XOR of the payload bytes.